achazhardenberg/phybaseR/README.md

 data("rhino.tree")  # Example phylogenetic tree
 data("rhino.dat")   # Example life-history data on Rhinograds

-# Define the structural equations for the causal model
+# Define the structural equations for the causal model (this is for model 8 in Gonzalez-Voyer & von Hardenberg (2013)
 equations <- list(LS ~ BM, NL ~ BM + RS, DD ~ NL)

 # Create the JAGS model string